tiger12506/mpv-web/README.md

     sudo pip3 install python-mpv

+4. Run debug-mpv, which sets up flask to run app to run on port 5000 in debug mode

+    ./debug-mpv

-4. Create fifo /tmp/mpv and /tmp/mpv-playlist.m3u
+    a.
+Create fifo /tmp/mpv

         mkfifo /tmp/mpv
-    mkfifo /tmp/mpv-playlist.m3u

-5. Run mpv in slave mode
+    b.
+Run mpv in slave mode

-    mpv --input-file=/tmp/mpv --idle /tmp/mpv-playlist.m3u
+        mpv --input-file=/tmp/mpv --idle

-6. Run debug-mpv, which sets up flask to run app to run on port 5000 in debug mode

-GOAL is to provide a web interface to an mpv instance under slave mode, to allow controlling RPi3 with web browser on any device
+5. While debug-mpv holds open instance of mpv, make changes and save mpv.py as needed and work with browser granpi:5000/